 The non-implementation of OSCE principles had long-lasting negative effects on security.
-Lives were lost; over 100,000 people became refugees; and hundreds of homes and buildings were destroyed, including a fourteenth-century monastery.
-The serious violations of international humanitarian law provoked retaliation and spiraling violence.
+Lives were lost; over 100,000 people became refugees; and hundreds of homes and buildings were destroyed, including 14th century Lesok Monastery.33 The serious violations of international humanitarian law provoked retaliation and spiraling violence.

 The insurgency had negative economic effects.
-GDP, which had been projected to grow at 6 percent, declined 4.6 percent while the government deficit and unemployment surged.
-The EU reported that the insurgency slowed down the process of making the changes necessary for Macedonia to make progress towards membership.
+GDP, which had been projected to grow at 6 percent, declined 4.6 percent, and unemployment and the government deficit both surged.34 The EU reported that the insurgency slowed down the process of making the changes necessary for Macedonia to make progress towards membership.
 The international community incurred significant costs from the use of NATO forces and prolonged diplomatic efforts.